microsoft/lisa/docs/write_test/write_case.md

 ### Debug in ready environment

 Debugging test cases or tools can be done on a local computer, in the ready environment, or in the deployed Azure environment.
-The latter can save a lot of deployment time.
+We recommend the latter two methods as they can save a lot of deployment time.